Airlock On Delivery Vessel, Helmet On

 “No; I’ll be fine,” I interrupted.
 “My ride isn’t far away.”
 At least, I hoped it wasn’t.

 “Are you quite sure?” she asked; he glared at her, but she pressed on.
 “It’s not going to be… very pleasant for you on the surface, I’m afraid.
 Not for anybody.”
 She wasn’t smiling now, but biting her lower lip.
-Maybe she figured she owed me, but I guessed instead it was that she didn’t often get to know the people who were scheduled to die from their sabotage.
+Maybe she figured she owed me, but I guessed instead it was her conscience acting up.
+It’s probably easier when you don’t get to know the people who are scheduled to die from their sabotage.
 I don’t know about her, but I couldn’t do that sort of thing twice.
 Now that I think about it, that’s the reason I left the Service myself, long ago.

-I shrugged.
+I thought it over, then shrugged.
 “It’s my home.
 I’ll take my chances.”

 Speaking of which: The Confederate ship had gone to warp a couple of minutes ago.
 Time to call for my ride.